shavvn/polly/README.md

 python bar_2d.py --csv examples/2d_bar.csv
 ```

-or you if you have your *axes* object and params ready in your program, you can use
+or you can do it in your program as easy as:
 ```
-bar_2d.plot(ax, params)
+bar_2d.plot([58, 4, 1, 5, 13])
 ```

+to get a quick preview and do whatever you want next.

-The result is as follows:
+The result looks like:
 ![2D Bar Sample](examples/2d_bar.png)

 ### Plot a 2D Stacked bar graph